ipfs/ipfs-docs/docs/quickstart/publish.md

 ## What's a CID?

 In IPFS, every file and directory is identified with a Content Identifier ([CID](../concepts/content-addressing.md)).
-The generated CID serves as the **permanent address** of the file and can be used by anyone to find it on the IPFS network.
+The CID serves as the **permanent address** of the file and can be used by anyone to find it on the IPFS network.

-For a file to be published to IPFS (like the image used in this guide), it has to be transformed into a content-addressable representation which generates a CID by hashing the guts of the file
+When a file is published to IPFS (like the image used in this guide), it's first transformed into a content-addressable representation by which the file is split into smaller chunks which linked and hashed to produce the CID.

-The CID for your uploaded image is:
+The CID for the uploaded image is:

 ```plaintext
 bafybeicn7i3soqdgr7dwnrwytgq4zxy7a5jpkizrvhm5mv6bgjd32wm3q4